 “In 1966, while working on the Island of Molokai in the Hawaiian Islands for VISTA (the US Domestic Peace Corp), I met a local Molokai resident who was an Aikido Nidan.
 He was a bit of an odd duck.
 He gave private lessons for a while and would sometimes wander about in his hakama… I remember him putting a nikkyo on me.
 It HURT!!!

-Soon, I became more serious and began taking classes 4 times a week from two other remarkable Aikidoists, 4th degree Howard Sato, and 6th degree Chief Instructor Sadao Yoshioka.
-Where Sato was smooth and powerful, Yoshioka moved like lightening.
-I also began attending Yoshioka Sensei’s Sunday Misogi meditation classes, which included very slow, deliberate breathing exercises as well as chanting ‘toho kami emi tami’ and striking rhythmically with a hand held bell.
+Soon, I became more serious and began taking classes 4 times a week from two other remarkable Aikidoists, 4th-degree Howard Sato, and 6th-degree Chief Instructor Sadao Yoshioka.
+Where Sato was smooth and powerful, Yoshioka moved like lightning.
+I also began attending Yoshioka Sensei’s Sunday Misogi meditation classes, which included very slow, deliberate breathing exercises as well as chanting ‘toto kami emi tami’ and striking rhythmically with a hand-held bell.
 These sessions seemed to go on forever but were probably no more than 45 minutes long.
 Yoshioka Sensei would walk behind students and hit them on the back with a small stick if they were out of synch or balance.
 I remember how happy I felt the day when he didn’t need to hit me…

 Once a month at dawn on Sunday, Yoshioka Sensei would take the keener students to his Misogi classes held at the base of Manoa Falls.

-We would park our cars at the entrance to the park and hike in a kilometer or so.
+We would park our cars at the entrance to the park and hike a kilometre or so.
 We would carry our bokken with us.
-One or two of us would sit still under the falling water and try to breath calmly and deliberately while the other Aikidoists would stand in the thigh deep water in a semi-circle and strike and chant for a couple of hundred times before rotating out.
+One or two of us would sit still under the falling water and try to breathe calmly and deliberately while the other Aikidoists would stand in the thigh-deep water in a semi-circle and strike and chant for a couple of hundred times before rotating out.

 “As a result of Tohei’s actions, my dojo’s Chief Instructor Yoshioka announced that “the bo would from now on be called the jo in Hawaii”.
 It was his simple way of saying that the old leadership of his longstanding friend, Koichi Tohei, would from now on be replaced by the new leadership of Kisshomaru Doshu.

-This opened the door to visits by Sensei’s whose visits did not have to be approved by Tohei.
+This opened the door to visits by any Sensei whose visits did not have to be approved by Tohei.
 One very memorable visit was by one of O Sensei’s favourite students Morihiro Saito who was in his later years.
-He put on an incredible show with the jo and bokken and in the process wore out two of our best students even at his old age.
+He put on an incredible show with jo and bokken and in the process wore out two of our best students even in his old age.

 I registered at the University of Victoria College of Education to upgrade my Physical Education coursework so that I could obtain my teaching credentials.
 I also began searching for an Aikido Dojo to practice.
 I was surprised to find out that not only were there none in Victoria, but none in British Columbia as well.
 I wanted to practice, so I offered a beginners course through Athletics and Recreation at UVIC in the spring of 1975.”